 The Merry Widow is often criticized (by von Stroheim, among others) as a compromise picture, a bit of MGM fluff foisted on the tormented artist that was von Stroheim.
 While it is certainly the most accessible of his films, The Merry Widow is also an excellent bit of entertainment in its own right.
 In fact, I dare say that if the von Stroheim name were obscured, it would be praised to the skies.

 The auteur theory is still very much valued in film criticism and there is a tendency to view a director’s battles with his producers as some kind of holy crusade.
-It may not be the most popular stance but I often am on the side of the producers.
+It gets old.

 I put it to you that dealing with the front office is actually an essential talent for a director.
 The most successful directors were often the most skilled negotiators.
 The simple fact is that movies are unlike any other art form.
 While producers could be philistines, they also had difficult decisions to make.
 Money is obviously a limited resource and lavishing an enormous budget on one movie meant that other equally worthy films might not get made.

-The other problem with the auteur theory is that it elevates the director at the expense of say, writers, editors, production designers, actors and, yes, producers.
+I also have a problem with elevating the director at the expense of say, writers, editors, production designers, actors and, yes, producers.
 Is it ever applicable?
 In some case, certainly.
 But the vast majority of films succeed through corroboration, not the utter indulgence of a single person’s vision.
-(I have not been able to take the word “vision” seriously since it was used to describe The Phantom Menace, by the way.)
-Pauline Kael’s wonderful dissection of the auteur theory makes for very entertaining reading (or viewing), should you care to check it out.

 The question of artist vs. producer is a fascinating one and highly debatable.
 Are producers always right?
 Not at all.
 What I object to is the kneejerk reaction to condemn any producer who denies a director, say, hand-embroidered silk underpants for all the extras.
 (Because, you know, art.)
 All too often, breathless tales seem less like a battle for right and more tilting at windmills.